sola-st/suppression_study/README.md

 * ComputeWarningSuppressionMapsOnLatestCommit.py &emsp; Compute the mappings between warnings and suppressions (the newest commit).
 * ComputeIntermediateChains.py &emsp; Extract intermediate line number chains for the histories.
 * ComputeAccidentallySuppressedWarnings.py &emsp; Find potentially unintended suppressions.
+* Get1000Commits.py  &emsp; Get an overview of the start and end commits of the repositories.

 **Visualization**
 * DistributionOfSuppressionsNumOnMainCommits.py